 This is the bike ride I promised Stryder in April but snow and crappy weather prevented it from happening.
-So, out of the blue I said something along the lines of “want to go for a bike ride?” and he was happily bouncing up and down by my Jeep long before I’d even found my summer cycling gloves and shoes.
+So, out of the blue, I said something along the lines of “want to go for a bike ride?” and he was happily bouncing up and down by my Jeep long before I’d even found my summer cycling gloves and shoes.

 Because it’s a long weekend our normal Nose Hill route/trail was clogged with parked vehicles and people.
 We opted to head to a “secret” west section of the park where parking is difficult unless you have a 4×4 vehicle.
-This means less people, more fast riding, and one panting, slobber covered happy dog.
+This means fewer people, more fast riding, and one panting, slobber covered happy dog.

-The terrain on the Northwest side of Nose Hill park is a mixed bag.
+The terrain on the Northwest side of Nose Hill Park is a mixed bag.
 You can encounter everything from pea gravel to large rocks to sand to washed out root destroyed path… and deer and coyotes; the later is why I never bring Kima on rides.
 The grass along the ravines (where we go) also tends to be really long so visibility into what you are riding on is limited.
-But as long as you don’t stop pedalling you won’t run into many problems.
+But as long as you don’t stop pedalling you won’t run into any problems.

 While Nose Hill is nice and convenient (quick in and out)… I think I might try taking Stryder into the foothills for the next ride.
 I’m not worried about him being a nuisance to other riders.
 He’s a good bike follower and only barks when I’m going too slow.